-So you’ve got the brilliant idea, you’ve researched your market and you are convinced your business will be a winner.
+So you’ve got the brilliant business idea, you’ve researched your market and you are about to start your business.
 Now get a blank piece of paper and a pen, close the door and sit down in a quiet room.
 You have a business plan to write.

 A business plan is a written document that describes a business, its objectives, its strategies, the market it is in and its financial forecasts.